University strike: What's it all about?

 Some fear they might not be able to finish their studies before their visas run out.

-Last week a poll of 1,500 students for Times Higher Education magazine found over half (51.8%) would supporter their lecturer in a walk-out and just under a third (29.3%) would not.
+In February a poll of 1,500 students for Times Higher Education magazine found over half (51.8%) would support their lecturer in a walk-out and just under a third (29.3%) would not.

 Support for the national strike was evenly balanced, with 38.4% in favour and 38.4% against.

-Georgia Davis, a third year English and modern history student at St Andrew's University, where there is no petition, said some students were simply furious at their lecturers for letting them down - but many sympathised with their predicament.
+Georgia Davis, a third year English and modern history student at St Andrew's University said some students were simply furious at their lecturers for letting them down - but many sympathised with their predicament.

 "We want tutors to have the pensions they deserve, but we also want to get the education we're paying for.